ItsNickBarry/hyperbolic-canvas/README.md

 Point.prototype.getAngle();
 // calculate the angle at which the point is located relative to the unit circle

+Point.prototype.getDirection();
+// if this Point was calculated as a result of hyperbolicDistantPoint, return the angle of continued travel along the same geodesic, otherwise return the result of getAngle

 Point.prototype.getEuclideanRadius();
 // calculate the Euclidean distance of the point from the center of the canvas